wasp-lang/wasp/web/docs/auth/auth-hooks.md

   It contains the following fields:
   - `accessToken: string`

-    You can use the OAuth access token to use the provider's API on behalf of the user.
+    You can use the OAuth access token to use the provider's API on user's behalf.
   - `uniqueRequestId: string`

       The unique request ID for the OAuth flow (you might know it as the `state` parameter in OAuth.)